ivancor93/Portfolio/README.md

   > Follow this [link](https://ivancor93.github.io/Projects/Project_1_folder/Project_1) for more details.

 * II.
 Querying a database with SQL
+  >  Scenario : Consultant as Business Intelligence Analyst for a fictitious insurance Company.
+Those were the missions:
+  >  - Manage a database with SQL in order to developp the Data-Driven strategy
+  >  - Conduct an inventory of our current contracts and customers profile
+  >  - Review the prices of insurance contracts to differentiate from the competition
+  >  - Create a presentation on the procedure for creating SQL queries
+  >
+  > Follow this [link](https://ivancor93.github.io/Projects/Project_2_folder/Project_2) for more details.

 * III.
 Collecting data with Power Query while adhering to data protection standards